-Thornton reviewed the current and prior period contractual Managed Medicare Percent of Unit Price reimbursement rates for these three contracts.
+Grant Thornton reviewed the current and prior period contractual Managed Medicare Percent of Unit Price reimbursement rates for these four contracts.

-The information provided, and consistent with Grant Thornton's testing, indicated there were no negotiated increases to the Managed Medicare Percent of Unit Price reimbursement rates for the BID Plymouth - Aetna; NBH d/b/a BILH BS - Aetna; and BILHPN - Commonwealth Care Alliance contracts.
+The information provided, and consistent with Grant Thornton's testing, indicated there were no negotiated increases to the Managed Medicare Percent of Unit Price reimbursement rates for the BID Milton - Aetna, BID Plymouth - Aetna, LHMC, NHC, WH - Aetna, and LCI, BILHPN, NMP, WPA - Aetna contracts.
 As such, Grant Thornton observed the Managed Medicare Percent of Unit Prices for each contract did not exceed the Managed Medicare Payment Constraint limit established by the AOD.